 Europe is a key market for the UK.
-EU member states are a vital market for the UKs £2.3 bn music exports.
+EU member states are a vital market for the UKs £2.3 billion music exports.
 This is particularly the case with live music, with the European Commission admitting in 2019 that UK acts “dominated the European panorama” (here).

 Europe is also especially important for emerging artists, who are looking to grow their audience.

-Unfortunately the UK – EU Trade and Co-operation Agreement was mostly focused on goods rather than services and therefore did not cover many aspects of cultural touring
+Unfortunately the UK – EU Trade and Co-operation Agreement was mostly focused on goods rather than services and therefore did not cover many aspects of cultural touring.

 While the Government has provided clarification on some issues, many major difficulties remain, including uncertainty around cabotage, carnets, visa and work permit charges.

 Artists and crew are now facing the challenge of navigating multiple systems when touring Europe.
 According to the Department of Digital, Culture, Media and Sport 21 member states allow “some form” of musical touring without a work permit or visa.
 These are Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Spain, Slovakia, Slovenia, Romania and Sweden.
 However the actual amount of visa free touring differs per country and is often far below 90 in 180 days.
 Individual countries may also have additional restrictions such as France requiring musicians to be employed by a registered venue.